Beyond hospital waiting lists: the need for accountability and reform in our health system…

 Across the system we need data to inform, management to act and courageous collective political leadership.
 At all levels we need accountability for actions and lack thereof.

 There is much that my own discipline – economics – could offer to improve the efficiency of our services and the health of the public too, if it is tapped into.
-The use of incentives or “nudges” to change behaviours remains under-exploited and regularly assessing and re-assessing the efficiency and equity of services that consume over 50% in a transparent manner could help inform efforts to improve things.
+The use of incentives or “nudges” to change behaviours remains under-exploited and regularly assessing and re-assessing the efficiency and equity of services that consume over 50% of the Assembly budget in a transparent manner could help inform efforts to improve things.

 To finish on a note of optimism, our health service does a lot, often quietly and well.
 We need it and it needs our support.
 The current situation while dangerous is one also ripe for change.
 Elections are coming where politicians will seek votes, new NHS electronic systems have “gone live” that should allow for real time interrogation of data and there is a real public and staff appetite for better services.